deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. function:: UnicodeNameFromLib(n)

    Returns the Unicode Name for this value as described by www.unicode.org.
-   If there is no unicode name for this value, or no library available, then return empty string "".
+   If there is no unicode name for this value, then return empty string "".
    It can execute with no current font.

 .. function:: UnicodeNamesListVersion()

-   Return the Unicode Nameslist Version (as described by www.unicode.org). libuninameslist is released on a schedule that depends on when www.unicode.org releases new information.
-These dates do not match FontForge release dates, therefore users might not keep this optional library upto current updates.
+   Return the Unicode Nameslist Version (as described by www.unicode.org).
-   This instruction can be used to test if the Nameslist library is recent for your script.
-This function currently works only for libuninameslist ver_0.3.20130501 or later, else it returns empty string "".

    This can execute with no current font.

-.. function:: UnicodeNames2GetCntFromLib()

-   Return the Total Count of all Names that were corrected with a new name.
-   Errors and corrections happen, therefore names can be corrected in the next Unicode Nameslist version.
-If there is no libuninameslist ver 0.5 or later available, then return -1.

-.. function:: UnicodeNames2GetNxtFromLib(n)

-   Errors and corrections happen, therefore names can be corrected in the next Unicode Nameslist version.
-With val==unicode value, this function returns -1 if no Names2 exists, or the Nth table location for this unicode value listed in libuninameslist that was corrected to a new name.
-If there is no libuninameslist ver 0.5 or later, then return -1.

-.. function:: UnicodeNames2NxtUniFromLib(n)

-   Errors and corrections happen, therefore names can be corrected in the next Unicode Nameslist version.
-This function returns the Next Names2 listed in libuninameslist internal table that was corrected to a new name.
-The internal table of Unicode values is of size :func:`UnicodeNames2GetCntFromLib()`.
-   If there is no libuninameslist ver 0.5 or later, then return -1.

-.. function:: UnicodeNames2FrmTabFromLib(n)

-   Errors and corrections happen, therefore names can be corrected in the next Unicode Nameslist version.
-This function returns the Next Names2 listed in libuninameslist internal table that was corrected to a new name.
-The internal table of Unicode values is of size :func:`UnicodeNames2GetCntFromLib()`.
-If there is no libuninameslist ver 0.5 or later, then return ``None``.

 .. function:: UnicodeNames2FromLib(val)

    Errors and corrections happen, therefore names can be corrected in the next Unicode Nameslist version.
-This function returns the Names2 or ``None`` based on the unicode value given.
-If there is no libuninameslist ver 0.5 or later, then return ``None``.
+This function returns the formal alias for the unicode value given, or an empty string if there is no such alias.

 .. function:: scriptFromUnicode(n)